 Golf Swing Tips For a Tall Golfer

-With good posture a golfer must learn to turn the shoulders to sweep the club back making sure the left shoulder stays up and does not start to dip down too much.
+With good posture, a golfer must learn to turn the shoulders to sweep the club back, ensuring the left shoulder stays up and does not start to dip down too much.
 It is essential to turn the shoulders, not tilt them.

 Swing Plane Tips for a Tall Golfer

-- Turn the shoulders to allow the arms to swing freely for perfect swing plane.
+- Turn the shoulders to allow the arms to swing freely for the perfect swing plane.

 Tall Golfers and Injury Tips

-A reverse pivot will nearly always lead to a painful back, that is why so many tall golfers suffer from back pain.
-With a more upright spine and bent knees much less strain is places on the back – consequently a tall golfer can avoid the agony of back pain that many experience.
+A reverse pivot will nearly always lead to a painful back; that is why so many tall golfers suffer from back pain.
+With a more upright spine and bent knees, much less strain is placed on the back – consequently, a tall golfer can avoid the agony of back pain that many experiences.